 While block-level copying is certainly advantageous, some services simply can’t add it.
 The reason stems from the fact that in order to perform block-level analysis on a file, the service must be able read it, which it can’t without knowing the file’s encryption key.

 In particular, we’re talking about zero-knowledge services.
 With a zero-knowledge provider, only you, the account holder, hold the encryption key.
 That doesn’t excuse Box, Google Drive or OneDrive, which aren’t zero-knowledge services, but it does let several of the best zero-knowledge cloud services off the hook.
 That list includes Sync.com, SpiderOak, MEGA and, to a degree, pCloud, which offers optional zero-knowledge encryption with its Crypto feature.

 For the same reason, if you use a client-side encryption service like Boxcryptor to encrypt your files before sending them to Dropbox or Egnyte, neither service will be able to perform block-level copying and will have to resort to to copying the whole file.

 All the above means that you as a user have one of two choices open to you: either you go with block-level copying or with zero-knowledge encryption.
 Do you want to keep a cloud storage service from being able to read your files or do you want to be able to sync content as quickly as possible and with minimum bandwidth used?

 That’s a decision that going to depend on your own priorities, but we would recommend a bit of both.
 Take advantage of block-level sync for active projects to improve collaboration, while protecting confidential and closed projects with a zero-knowledge solution.
 That way, you can get the best of both worlds.

-To get an overview of what’s available to you, we recommend you take a look at our best cloud storage comparison chart; you can then narrow your search from there.
+To get an overview of what’s available to you, we recommend you take a look at our online storage comparison chart; you can then narrow your search from there.
 Thanks for reading and be sure and let us know your own thoughts about this feature and services that use it (or don’t use it) in the comments below.